-Push button start system (if equipped)
+Push button start system

-If your vehicle is equipped with the push button start system, you can start your vehicle by pressing the start button in combination with the brake pedal rather than using a key.
+Your vehicle is equipped with the push button start system.
+You can start your vehicle by pressing the start button in combination with the brake pedal rather than using a key.
 The start button is located on the instrument panel to the right of the steering wheel.

-In order to operate the push button start system and start the vehicle, your intelligent access key (IA key) must be present inside the vehicle.
+In order to operate the push button start system and start the vehicle, your Intelligent Access key (IA key) must be present inside the vehicle.